 Use Mini Wobble Wedges® to Stop the Scuffs

 Hanging framed paintings or family photos can really make a home feel cozy and lived in.
-But what do you do when your frames leave scuff marks on your wall?
+But what do you do when your hanging frames leave scuff marks on your wall?
 Not only does it look bad, if you rent it can mean you’ll get charged for repainting the rooms when you move out.
 This is a perfect situation to use Mini Wobble Wedge® plastic shims!
 The soft/flexible plastic of our shims makes for the ideal buffer between your hanging art and the wall.
 Read below how to use plastic shims to stop annoying scuff marks.

 Why Is My Frame Leaving Scuff Marks?